best garage hooks — wide editorial view of a residential garage wall with metal hooks holding tools, a coiled hose, and a ladder

 Buying rail-mount hooks without owning a rail

 The FastTrack and GearTrack hooks ship with a gripper, not a flat mounting plate.
 The gripper is designed to clamp into a rail’s profile slot — it has no wall-mount capability on its own.
-Some hooks (like the FastTrack ladder hook in Slot 2) ship with both options; most don’t.
+Some hooks (like the Rubbermaid FastTrack ladder hook) ship with both options; most don’t.
 Read the product page carefully, and if you don’t see “wall stud” listed as a mounting option, assume you need the matching rail.

 Drywall-anchor mounting for anything over 20 lb